The state of your bones in NSW

-Women – Around 41% of women in NSW are Vitamin D deficient during winter-spring, falling to 24% in summer-autumn.
+Women – Around 41% of women in NSW are Vitamin D insufficient during winter-spring, falling to 24% in summer-autumn.

-Men – 25% of men are Vitamin D deficient during winter-spring, a figure that reduces to 8% in summer-autumn.
+Men – 25% of men are Vitamin D insufficient during winter-spring, a figure that reduces to 8% in summer-autumn.

 More about NSW, Vitamin D and you

 Slip, slop, slap to the max – Many NSW residents go to significant lengths to avoid sun exposure in summer – more than a third (35%) either cover up with clothing or stay in the shade entirely; almost half (45%) use SPF30+ sunscreen.